YanZaX/writeups/barbhack-2023/TchouTchou/Readme.md

 ### 1 - Understanding the challenge 🧠

-The application itself, doesn't show anything beside this little train is ASCI.
+The application itself, doesn't show anything beside this little train in ASCII.
 I tried to poke around but without any success first.
 After googling a bit on "Ruby On Rails" vulnerabilities, since we know that the application run with rails, we can quickly find this repository : [https://github.com/mpgn/Rails-doubletap-RCE ](https://github.com/mpgn/Rails-doubletap-RCE)

 > Fun fact, MPGN is actually the creator of this challenge !